CAKarlsson/Caf-Click-Kick-Project/README.md

         1. The navigation bar is fixed on top and will always be available for easy navigation.

-        2. On the Form Page, there is a back button to make sure the user doesn't feel trapped.
+        2. On every separate page there is a navigation bar that can take you back to the start or anywhere else to avoid feeling trapped.

-    3. As a First Time Visitor, I want to know if it's available to buy the product

-        1. The navigation bar is fixed on top and have a CTA to the pre-order form page

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to easily find the buy button.
+    1. As a Returning Visitor, I want to easily find the gallery.

-        1. The navigation bar is fixed on top and have a CTA to the pre-order form page
+        1. Using the navigation bar it takes the visitor to the gallery.

-        2. Upon entering the site there is a Hero Image with Text and a "Pre-order" Call to action button.

     2. As a Returning Visitor, I want to find community links.